thekb/system-design/approach/template.md

 ## Non Functional Requirements (2 min)
 1. Non-Functional requirements are the about the qualities of the system we designing.
 This is the **crux** of the problem.
-Most caKeep these meaningful and in the context of the system we are designing.
+Keep these meaningful and in the context of the system we are designing.
 Avoid vague statements.
 Pick 3 from below list.
 You are expected to **deep dive into at least 2** of these.
 2. Checklist to follow for coming up with non-functional requirements,